Skip to main content

 It is important to note that some guaranteed funds come with particular conditions.
 For instance, investors may be required to maintain the investment for an explicit period or until they reach a specific withdrawal age.
 These funds are suitable for certain groups, such as pre-retirees who aim to lock in their accrued benefits at a set level.
 If you intend to temporarily park your funds for a few months or even weeks, selecting an unconditional guaranteed fund that aligns with your objectives is crucial.
 Opting for a guaranteed fund with conditions may mean you cannot access the guaranteed principal or returns and could even involve higher-than-expected risks (as some funds may invest in stocks with greater volatility).

-As shown in the table below, since the establishment of the Mandatory Provident Fund in 2000, the annualised net returns of the Money Market Fund - MPF Conservative Fund and the Guaranteed Fund have been only 0.7% and 0.9%, respectively.
-These returns are lower than the 4% return of the Equity Fund and the 3.7% return of the Mixed Assets Fund.
-They also fell behind the 1.8% inflation rate during the same period.3
+As shown in the table below, since the establishment of the Mandatory Provident Fund in 2000, the annualised net returns of the Money Market Fund - MPF Conservative Fund and the Guaranteed Fund have been only 0.9% and 1.2%, respectively.
+These returns are lower than the 4.3% return of the Equity Fund and the 4.0% return of the Mixed Assets Fund.
+They also fell behind the 1.8% inflation rate during the same period.1,2

-The Conservative Fund and the Guaranteed Fund have consistently underperformed inflation3
+The Conservative Fund and the Guaranteed Fund underperformed inflation in a long-run1,2

 Read more